 Things to consider when choosing beneficiariesDecember 10, 2018

 How to name a guardian for your minor children.

 A Last Will and Testament is the legal document to name a guardian for your minor children.

 A guardian is someone who will take care of your children when you are no longer able to.
 Unlike a Trust where you name beneficiaries who will receive property upon your death, a Will, among other purposes, names who shall act as the legal guardian to your children upon your death.
 So, it is very important that the person you select is responsible.
 How do you select the right person?
-First, ASK that person if they are willing to be a guardian.
+First, ASK that person if they are willing to be a legal guardian of a minor.
 It is a huge responsibility.
 Below are some considerations my clients have used to make the right choice: